 When: Friday, November 17, 2017, 5:30PM, 6:00PM-8PM

 Where: Millennium Park, Michigan Avenue at Washington Street

 The annual Millennium Park Christmas tree lighting and free festivities begin with a program at 5:30pm (bloviating public officials) , the official lighting at 6pm followed by musical performances.
 Santa and Mrs. Claus will also be stopping by.

 The Annual Christmas Tree Lighting Ceremony will feature performances by:

-This years victim is a 69 Foot Norway Spruce donated by the Scholla Family of Wauconda, Illinois.
+This years victim is a 62 foot tall and 37 feet at the base Norway Spruce donated by Darlene Dorfler of Grayslake.

-The first Christmas tree was a gift of an associate of Captain Herman Scheunemann and was lit in his honor.
-He was the captain of the Rouse Simmons, known as the “Christmas Tree Ship.”
-The ship was lost in a storm in Lake Michigan on November 23, 1912.
+The first Christmas tree was a gift of an associate of Captain Herman Scheunemann whose “Christmas Tree Ship” was lost in a storm in Lake Michigan on November 23, 1912.

-In December 1956, Chicago’s Christmas tree was in fact one large tree that had been created from many smaller trees.
-The tree was 70 feet tall, decorated with about 4,400 lights and more than 2,000 ornaments, and was located in the Grant Park tree platform at Congress Parkway and Michigan Avenue.
+As the years went on the city continued to create larger trees from many small trees.
+By 1956the tree was 70 feet tall, decorated with about 4,400 lights and more than 2,000 ornaments, and was located in the Grant Park tree platform at Congress Parkway and Michigan Avenue.